Tuttotorna/OMNIA/README.md

 OMNIA is designed to be:

+post-hoc

 model-agnostic

-post-hoc

 composable

-institution-agnostic
+bounded

+structural

+non-semantic by design

-Typical use cases include:
+Typical bounded use cases include:

-hallucination boundary detection
+silent fragility detection in superficially acceptable outputs

+post-hoc auditing of model outputs

 structural consistency checks

+structural drift detection

-saturation / collapse detection
+structural exhaustion / collapse detection

-evaluation of irreducible residuals

-research on invariance and structural limits

-post-hoc auditing of model outputs
+bounded release gating

 representation-dependent fragility sensing

-OMNIA is especially useful where outputs look acceptable on the surface but may remain structurally weak under transformation.
+OMNIA is most useful where an output may look acceptable on the surface but remain structurally weak under controlled variation.

 ---

-What OMNIA Is Not

-OMNIA is not:

-a classifier

-a judge

-an alignment system

-a training loop

-a semantic interpreter

-a truth oracle

-a replacement for domain-specific models

-OMNIA measures structure only.

-It does not replace reasoning.
-It does not replace interpretation.
-It does not replace decision.

-It measures structural behavior after an output already exists.
+Reproducibility Requirement

+OMNIA must be reproducible.

+This means:

+the same input and same configuration must produce the same structural report

+transformation logic must be explicit

+thresholds must be documented

+outputs must be serializable

+the reporting layer must be inspectable

+If a result cannot be reproduced, it is not valid core behavior.

 ---

-Scope and Boundary

-OMNIA operates on structural traces.

-It does not directly measure:

-pure meaning in itself

-pure interiority in itself

-final causation in itself

-metaphysical truth in itself

-It works on what can be rendered into comparable structural residues under controlled representational variation.

-Its boundary is not a weakness.

-It is what keeps the engine coherent.
+Bounded-Use Principle

+OMNIA is valid only inside bounded use.

+This means:

+bounded inputs

+bounded transformations

+bounded metrics

+bounded gate outputs

+bounded claims

+Any attempt to expand OMNIA into an unbounded general theory breaks the scope of the system.

 ---

-Relationship to the Broader Ecosystem

-At a high level:

-OMNIABASE -> umbrella framework

-OMNIA -> Diagnostics / Structural Measurement branch

-omniabase-coordinate-discovery -> Coordinate Discovery branch

-omega-translator and related repos -> Cross-Representation Translation branch

-observer-suspension -> epistemic pre-layer

-OMNIA should therefore be read not as an isolated universal system, but as one operational branch inside a broader multirepresentational architecture.
+Strong Non-Claims

+OMNIA does not prove truth in the universal sense.

+OMNIA does not solve reasoning.

+OMNIA does not replace task evaluation.

+OMNIA does not certify safety in the general sense.

+OMNIA does not explain meaning.

+OMNIA does not function as an autonomous decision-maker.

+OMNIA does not require belief in any broader theoretical framework to remain valid inside scope.

 ---

-Related Repositories

-For the shortest functional path through the broader ecosystem:

-OMNIABASE — umbrella framework

-lon-mirror — deep operational and historical core of the diagnostics lineage

-observer-suspension — epistemic pre-layer

-omniabase-coordinate-discovery — Coordinate Discovery branch

-omega-translator — Cross-Representation Translation branch

-OMNIA-RADAR — residual structural opportunity detection

-omnia-limit — structural boundary / saturation layer

----

 Status

-Core engine: stable

-Smoke test: present

-Architecture: frozen

-OMNIA-LIMIT: defined
+Current intended status of the repository:

+canonical core: active

+structural measurement: in scope

+limit logic: in scope

+bounded gate output: in scope

-Training loop: absent by design
+training loop: absent by design

+semantic interpretation: excluded by design

-OMNIA is intended to remain bounded and structurally disciplined.
+OMNIA is intended to remain bounded, readable, and structurally disciplined.

----

-Author & Origin

-OMNIA / MB-X.01
-Massimiliano Brighindi

-Logical Origin Node (L.O.N.)
-Structural measurement without narrative.

 ---